panique/huge/README.md

 ###USAGE WITH OLDER PHP VERSIONS: older than 5.3.7

-Sorry, this makes no sense anymore.
+Sorry, this makes no sense any more.
 PHP 5.2 is outdated since 2009, so supporting this would be useless.
 PHP 5.3.7 is needed (as this introduces the hashing algorithms used here).
 Using an older version of PHP, especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for criminals.